 How Safe is a Cryptocurrency Casino?

 Cryptocurrency casinos typically operate under offshore licences that are rarely disclosed in full, meaning players must often verify legitimacy through fragmented public records.
-Because specific authority numbers are frequently missing from operator footers, legal protection is often limited to the casino's internal self-regulation policies under review.
+Because specific authority numbers are frequently missing from operator footers, legal protection is often limited to the casino's internal self-regulation policies.

 Market volatility introduces additional risk, as token values can shift dramatically before a wager is placed.
 Network congestion also delays transaction confirmations, which directly impacts the speed of deposits and withdrawals.
 These technical hurdles, combined with vague licensing, create a high-risk environment for the average user.